-Capital Projects investment reduced during the year with the additions totalling £4,507k and related grant income received totalled £499k.
+Capital Projects investment reduced during the year with the additions totalling £2,752k and related grant income received totalled £2,013k, (2018/19: additions totalling £4,507k and related grant income received totalled £499k.)

 Average pay costs continue to rise, due to the College making a pay award and other factors beyond the College's control such as apprenticeship levy and pension deficit contributions.